 The oldest rock on the Chatham Islands is the schist exposed on the north-west and north-east of the main island, and also on the Forty Fours (Motuhara) in the ocean to the east.
 It also forms the basement to the younger rocks of the island group.

-The volcano and much land to the west submerged between 70 and 65 million years ago but the Chatham Rise, though underwater, is a reminder of the former land connection to the New Zealand mainland, as are dinosaur fossils from about that time.
+The volcano and much land to the west submerged between 70 and 65 million years ago but the Chatham Rise, though under water, is a reminder of the former land connection to the New Zealand mainland, as are dinosaur fossils from about this time.

 Volcanic activity continued under water.
 Sedimentary rocks also formed on the ocean floor.
 Less than four million years ago tectonic movement led the Chatham Islands to become the one part of the Chatham Rise above water.
 Formerly underwater volcanic and sedimentary rock was now exposed.
 However, there is very little seismic activity in the vicinity of the islands.

 For the last 350,000 years peat has built up on the main island, a product of both climatic conditions and poor soil drainage, and peat or peat-derived soils cover 60% of the land area.
 In some places the peat is 6 metres deep and is still accumulating.
 Within the peat is found volcanic ash from eruptions of the Taupō volcano on the New Zealand mainland, in particular from the Ōruanui eruption 26,500 years ago.

 Before human settlement about 80% of the main island was covered with sedges, rushes, ferns and swamp grasses, a thick canopy of long thin-leaved tarahīnau (a Dracophyllum species) and pouteretere (Leptecophylla robusta) shrub.
 Tall trees such as podocarps were absent.